ThreeHungryChinese/MaineCoonUi/README.md

 ![flow](/readme/flow.jpg)

-As you can see, there are bubbles (*We call it dots*) on your screen.
-Blue dots represents your Programs input which get from student's input and the output score of this flow.
+* As you can see, there are bubbles (*We call it dots*) on users screen.
+Blue dots represents this Programs' input which get from student's input and the output score of this flow.
 So this means the input dots must have a pointer to others and the output must be pointed from other dots.

-Other dots means a algorithm provided by developers.
+* Other dots means a algorithm provided by developers.
 Users can click the add button in the top toobar to and a dot or delete button, then click a dot to delete one.

-If you click a dot, its input setting table will show on the below.
+* If a user click a dot, its input setting table will show on the below.
 And the dot's color will change to orange, which shows this dot is selected.

-Once you set all the input of a algorithm, it will change to green, which means this dot is set correctly.
+* Once a user set all the input of a algorithm, it will change to green, which means this dot is set correctly.

-All dots are dragable, so if one are setting a huge data flow, they will find this feature is really useful.
+* All dots are dragable, so if one are setting a huge data flow, they will find this feature is really useful.

 #### For School Adminisator